 The performance of the Oberammergau Passion Play dates back nearly 400 years to 1633, when the town of Oberammergau was in the throes of the bubonic plague.
 Villagers got together and made a vow to God that if He would remove the plague, they would produce a play regularly, in perpetuity, depicting the last week of Jesus’ life, including his crucifixion and resurrection, which is commonly known as the Passion of Christ.
 The plague did subside, and the villagers kept their promise.
 The first play was performed in 1634, and eventually, it became an event performed every 10th year for five months, between May and early October.
 The next summer of performances is in 2022!

 Walking Adventures has taken groups to the Oberammergau Passion Play in the years 2000 and 2010.
-We are now offering 2 tours to see the play again in 2020.
+We now offer two tours to see the rescheduled play again in 2022.

 - All land travel by motorcoach as outlined